GraphQL is a data query language developed by Facebook, designed to make APIs faster, more flexible, and more developer-friendly.

 `

-use this when you want to combine multiple types that have been created.
+Used when you want to bundle multiple written types together.

 const typeDefs = gql`